Frimkron/hrbrt/readme.md

 ```

-Details on the various document elements are described below:
+### How to Read Hrbrt ###

+A document in Hrbrt format can be machine parsed by the recipient's machine and
+presented to them interactively, or the recipient can edit and return the raw
+text document.

+In either case, the recipient begins reading at the start of the document.
+When
+they encounter a set of choices, they mark their selection and
+read the response text beside it.
+If the response includes a `GO TO` statement,
+the user jumps to that section and continues from there, otherwise the user
+continues reading as normal.
+The user continues to follow the flow of the
+document until they reach the end.

+A user reading the raw Hrbrt text may mark their selection at each set of
+options by inserting character data in the corresponding box (typically an 'X'
+or '#').
+They may also add feedback to the document by adding new lines of
+text or writing in the existing blank lines.

 ### Sections ###

+Sections serve to split up the document and provide reference points to which
+the user can be directed as they traverse the document.

-The first section of the document has no heading, but each subsequent section
+The first section of the document is where the user begins reading, and has no
-is indicated by a heading with 2 or more equals signs on each side.
-The section
+heading.
+Each subsequent section is indicated by a heading with 2 or more
-heading defines the section's name, which is case-insensitive.
-Section names
+equals signs on each side.
+The section heading defines the section's name,
-may be letters, numbers or any combination and may contain spaces.
-For example:
+which is case-insensitive.
+Section names may be letters, numbers or any
+combination and may contain spaces.
+All content below this heading, down to the
+next heading, is contained within the section.

+Example:

 ```
 === My Section =====
 ```

-This would indicate a section called "my section".
-All content below this
-heading, down to the next heading, is contained within this section.
+For restrictions concerning section flow, see
+[Section Flow Rules][#section-flow-rules].

 ### Text and Recipient's Comments ###

-Regular text is added to the document by starting each line with a colon, and
+Blocks of regular text can be added to the document by starting the first line
-the first line of each text block starts with a double colon.
-Lines without
+of the block with a double colon, and each subsequent line with a single colon.
+A Hrbrt viewing tool will typically present separate text blocks to the user
+one at a time.

-the preceding colons are assumed to be part of the recipient's comments.
-It is
+Lines without the preceding colons are assumed to be part of the recipient's
-assumed that if the recipient leaves feedback in the document, they will omit
+comments.
+It is assumed that if the recipient leaves feedback in the document,
-the colon-space from the start.
+they will omit the colon from the start.

 Example:

 ```
 :: This is part of the